Anesthesia In Your Dog And Cat

-When your cat or dog is scheduled to undergo a surgical procedure many pet owners’ first thought is the risks of anesthesia.
+When your cat or dog is scheduled to undergo a surgical procedure most pet owners’ first thought is the risk of anesthesia.
 That’s perfectly natural – the risks of general anesthesia in some pets is greater than that of the surgery itself.

-Many of the drugs that veterinarians use for anesthesia – especially those that are given by injection – are general anesthetics at one dose and sedatives at a lesser dose.
-So the difference between your pet being sedated and your pet being anesthetized it blurry.
-As a rule, veterinarians never give more than just enough of an anesthetic to do the procedure painlessly.
-Giving lower doses of several pain-alleviating medications rather than a large dose of a single medication is often the safer method.
+Many of the drugs that veterinarians use today for anesthesia – especially those that are given by injection – are general anesthetics at one dose but sedatives and tranquilizers a lesser doses.
+So the difference between your dog and cat being tranquilized, sedated or anesthetized is blurry.
+As a rule, veterinarians never give more than just enough of an anesthetic to do a procedure on your pet painlessly.
+Giving lower doses of multiple (different) pain-alleviating medications together rather than a larger dose of a single medication is often the safer method.

-Because it is common for pets to be apprehensive in animal hospitals, veterinarians use general anesthetics more frequently than your human physician probably would.
-Procedures such as x-rays, joint examinations and laparoscopy that your human physician would do while you were awake with no more than a local anesthetic block can very rarely be done safely animals without general anesthesia or profound sedation.
+Because it is very common for cats and dogs to become apprehensive in animal hospitals, veterinarians use general anesthetics much more frequently than your physician probably would.
+Procedures such as x-rays, joint examinations and laparoscopy that your physician would perform while you were awake or with no more than a local anesthetic block can rarely be performed safely in your dog or cat without first giving your pet a general anesthetic or profound sedation.

-The second component is evaluating the anesthetic risk in each individual pet.
-When your veterinarian is dissatisfied with the results of his/her pre-surgical physical exam, when breed, coexisting health issues or the results of pre-surgical laboratory tests give concern, your veterinarian may try to dissuade you from a general anesthetic procedure.
-Most veterinarians, comfortable in their profession, have no problem if you ask for a second opinion.
+The second component of success is evaluating the anesthetic risk in each individual patient.
+When your veterinarian is dissatisfied with the results of his/her pre-surgical physical exam, when breed, coexisting health issues or the results of pre-surgical laboratory tests give concern, your veterinarian might try to dissuade you from requesting a procedure that requires general anesthesia or suggest the the procedure be delayed until the other health issues are addressed.
+Most veterinarians, comfortable in their profession, have no problem if you request a second opinion.
 Almost all areas of North America are not that far from veterinary centers and university veterinary colleges where board-certified veterinary surgeons and anesthesiologists practice.
-Like airline pilots, these veterinary specialists tends to be very organized, precise and thorough. (ref) By the time veterinarians are midway into their careers, most have developed a keen sense of surgical risk that is quite accurate but hard to quantify.
+Like airline pilots, these veterinary specialists tends to be very organized, precise and thorough.
+By the time veterinarians are midway into their careers, most have developed a keen sense of surgical risk that is quite accurate but hard to quantify.

-Before major surgery, many veterinarians request that BUN and creatinine blood tests be run to gauge your pet’s kidney health and that ALT, AP and a bilirubin test be run to detect liver problems.
-Glucose analysis can detect potential diabetes.
-A WBC count and differential is often included and an EKG helps to detect possible heart problems.
-It is not uncommon for the results of a few of these tests to be slightly above normal in a midlife dog or cat – many minor elevations turn out not to be significant.
+Before major surgery, most veterinarians will request that key blood tests be run.
+The BUN and creatinine blood tests are helpful in gauging your pet’s kidney health.
+The ALT, AP and bilirubin tests help detect liver problems.
+A blood glucose level might detect potential diabetes in your dog or in your cat or a tendency to low blood glucose that might make an overnight fast before surgery undesirable.
+A White Blood Cell count and differential blood cell count is often included and an electrocardiogram (EKG) might detect possible heart risks.
+It is not uncommon for the results of a few of these tests to be slightly above normal in a midlife dog or cat .
+Many minor elevations turn out not to be significant.
 But when your veterinarian knows of potential problems in advance she/he can make modifications in the anesthesia, surgical and aftercare procedures that protect your pet’s life.

-Veterinarians usually give pre-anesthetic sedation agents such as acepromazine, butophanol, diazepam (Valium®) or a combination of them and similar drugs to pets to calm them down and relax them before surgery (an anesthetic cocktail).
+Just as when you have surgery, veterinarians usually give pre-anesthetic sedation agents such as acepromazine, butorphanol, diazepam (Valium®) or a combination of them or similar drugs to pets to calm them down and relax them before surgery (an anesthetic cocktail).
+Some of these cocktails perform better in cats, others in dogs.
 Excited pets might require more sedatives and pre-anesthetics.
-Once the sedative or tranquilizer has taken effect, an intravenous catheter can be placed into the pet’s vein so fluids and additional medications can be given as the surgery progresses.
-A leading veterinary anesthesia/analgesia specialist put together a checklist of anesthesia and pre anesthesia techniques and medications for veterinarians and their technicians.
-You can read it here.
+Once the sedative or tranquilizer has taken effect, an intravenous catheter can be placed into your pet’s vein so fluids and additional medications can be given as the surgery progresses.

 Selection Of The Safest Anesthetic Agent:

 Anesthetics are administered in one of six ways.
 They can be injected locally around nerves.
-There they block local nerves that carry sensations of pain to the brain (a nerve block).
+There they block local nerves that carry sensations of pain to the brain ( a nerve block ).
 They can be placed by injection in the tissues surrounding the spinal cord where they block sensations of pain (a “spinal“).
 They can be injected into the pet’s muscle or a vein to be absorbed into the pet’s general blood stream.
-From there they are carried to the pet’s brain. (ref) Many of these same agents can be added to bags of sterile fluid and given intravenously as a slow drip.
-That allows your veterinarian to lighten or deepen the degree of anesthesia as the surgery progresses.
-Special gases, most of them modified ethers, are administered by inhalation. (ref)
+From there they are carried to the pet’s brain where they depress consciousness. ( read here ) Many of these same agents can be added to bags of sterile fluid and given intravenously as a slow drip.
+That allows your veterinarian to lighten or deepen the degree of anesthesia as the surgery progresses by adjusting the drip flow.
+The gases, I mentioned are administered by inhalation. ( read here )

 As I mentioned earlier, ideal anesthesia uses neither more nor less of the anesthetics than the amounts necessary to perform the procedure pain-free.
 This must be monitored throughout the procedure.
-So a special non-distracted person is generally assigned to watch your pet closely.
-One tries to give just enough of the drugs to maintain the pet pain-free and relaxed during the procedure so that it will regain consciousness quickly once the surgery is complete.
-The small amount of the drugs that remain in the pet’s system help ease immediate post-operative pain.
-Others to combat pain are given later.
-This amount is different for each patient.
-More painful procedures, such as intra-abdominal surgery, or spaying and orthopedic surgery require more anesthetics than procedures such as teeth cleaning or superficial tumor removal.
-Often, a combination or two or more anesthetics, given in different ways, works better than a single agent given alone.
+So a special non-distracted person is generally assigned to monitor (watch) your pet closely.
+Veterinarians try to give your dog or cat just enough of the drugs required to maintain the pet pain-free and relaxed during the procedure so that it will regain consciousness quickly once the surgery is complete.
+The small amounts of the drugs that remain in your pet’s system after it awakes help ease immediate post-operative pain.
+Other medications to combat post surgical pain are given later.
+The amount required differs for each patient.

 Preparing Your Pet for General Anesthesia: